Public health officials are gearing up for an approaching flu season, and county health departments plan to open immunization clinics soon.

+Public health influenza vaccination clinics will begin at county health departments throughout the state on Monday.
 The flu vaccine is recommended for everyone 6 months of age or older.
 Pregnant women and people with asthma, diabetes, chronic heart and lung disease, or other chronic conditions are strongly encouraged to get the vaccine.

 “People cannot become complacent this year,” said Dr. Howard Koh, assistant secretary of the federal Department of Health and Human Services, who received his own flu shot Thursday.

 Families with income at or below 185 percent of the federal poverty level, seniors who are on Medicare and not covered by a managed care option and children who have no health insurance, are on SoonerCare, are American Indian or Alaskan natives, or whose insurance does not cover vaccines may qualify for vouchers for free shots.
 Residents who qualify should bring a photo ID.

 The Oklahoma City clinic cannot bill health insurance for individual vaccinations, but some insurance companies may reimburse members who provide receipts.
 The health department will accept cash, check and credit cards for payment.

 Flu vaccinations are also available from many pharmacies, doctors and clinics.